Jack clare from HOLY WELL GLASS PREPARING A DETAILED SURVEY OF ALL THE WINDOWS Sept 2022 - AFTER 500 YEARS THIS IS ONE OF THE WORST!

 There is strong evidence of a link between the high status medieval stained glass at Lanteglos Church and John Morton - Archbishop of Canterbury 500 years ago!
 We plan to research this further.

-The whole of the church roof was restored and the south aisle roof built with timbers dating from the end of the 15th century, according to Dendrochronology carried out by English Heritage 3 years ago.
-A massive expense.
+The whole of the church roof was restored and the south aisle roof built with oak timbers that were felled between 1469 and 1491 according to Dendrochronology carried out by English Heritage.

-Lanteglos church is relatively isolated with no great wealth in the area.
+Lanteglos church is relatively isolated with no great wealth in the area 500 years ago.
 Funding must have come from outside.

 The south aisle with mullioned windows and the porch were also added in the late 15th century